Nathan-Bransby-NMT/python-tutorials/beginner/introducing-f-strings.md

 ## Introduction
 By the end of this tutorial, you'll understand how to use f-strings in Python to format text and interpolate variables.

-Formatting strings and [string interpolation](https://en.wikipedia.org/wiki/String_interpolation) lets you combine text with variables and expressions, which is perfect for comunicating useful information in your programs.
+Formatting strings and [string interpolation](https://en.wikipedia.org/wiki/String_interpolation) lets you combine text with variables and expressions, which is perfect for communicating useful information in your programs.
 While there are many ways to format strings in Python, in Python 3.6 with [PEP-498](https://peps.python.org/pep-0498/), the introduction of formatted strings, more commonly known as f-strings, made it clearer and easier than existing methods.

 ## Prior to f-Strings